-- 80. Moreover, reasonable consumers, such as Plaintiffs and other members of the Class (as defined herein), would have no reason to not believe and/or anticipate that the Contaminated Dog Foods are "Biologically Appropriate" foods that use "Fresh Regional Ingredients" consisting only of meat, poultry, fish, and vegetables.
-Non-disclosure and/or concealment of the toxins in the Contaminated Dog Foods coupled with the misrepresentations alleged herein by Defendants suggesting that the food provides complete health and is safe is intended to and does, in fact, cause consumers to purchase a product Plaintiffs and members of the Class would not have bought if the true quality and ingredients were disclosed.
-As a result of these false or misleading statements and omissions, Defendants have generated substantial sales of the Contaminated Dog Foods. - 81.
-The expectations of reasonable consumers and deception of these consumers by Defendants' advertising, misrepresentations, packaging, labeling is further highlighted by the public reaction to the allegations in this lawsuit as reported by various websites.
+- 90. Defendants' above-referenced statements, representations, partial disclosures, and omissions are false, misleading, and crafted to deceive the public as they create an image that the Contaminated Dog Foods are healthy, nutritious, superior quality, natural, and/or unadulterated, and made with fresh and regional ingredients that were never outsourced and are free of contaminants.
+Moreover, Defendants knew or should have reasonably expected that the presence of heavy metals, pentobarbital, toxins, BPA, non-regional and non-fresh ingredients, and/or unnatural or other ingredients that do not conform to the labels, packaging, and advertising in their Contaminated Dog Foods is something an average consumer would consider in purchasing dog food.
+Defendants' representations and omissions are false, misleading, and reasonably likely to deceive the public. - 91.
+Moreover, reasonable consumers, such as Plaintiffs and other members of the Class (as defined herein), would have no reason not to believe and/or anticipate that the Contaminated Dog Foods are "Biologically AppropriateTM," made using "Fresh Regional Ingredients," "Nourishing as Nature Intended," "Never Outsourced," and made with "ingredients deemed fit for human consumption."
+Non-disclosure and/or concealment of the risk and/or actual inclusion of heavy metals, pentobarbital, ingredients cross-contaminated with horse meat, toxins, BPA, non-regional and non-fresh ingredients, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements in the Contaminated Dog Foods coupled with the misrepresentations that the food is healthy, nutritious, superior quality, natural, and/or unadulterated, and made with fresh and regional ingredients that were never outsourced is intended to and does, in fact, cause consumers to purchase a product Plaintiffs and members of the Class would not have bought if the true quality and ingredients were disclosed.
+As a result of these false or misleading statements and omissions, Defendants have generated substantial sales of the Contaminated Dog Foods.

+92. The expectations of reasonable consumers and deception of these consumers by Defendants' advertising, misrepresentations, packaging, and labeling is further highlighted by the public reaction to the allegations in this lawsuit, as reported by various websites.